arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 - *Collaboration on new projects*.
    - The internal cohesion in each language team would allow for more effective ambassador work since there is an overlap between translators and ambassadors.

-### Team Structure
+### Responsibilities

-I propose the following team structure which mirrors the one in Transifex official documentation but is also substantially simplified.
+#### Admins

-The Bisq Transifex team consists of two admins, 12 coordinators, and many reviewers and translators.
-The admins encompass three Transifex roles (an admin, a project maintainer and a team manager).
+The admins will encompass three Transifex roles (an admin, a project maintainer and a team manager).
 A project maintainer role can also be shared with other contributors whose work is vital to a specific project.

-### Admins
 Admins may decide between themselves how to best split the responsibilities.
 At times, both admins are very active in the project, at other times, one may take over most of the tasks.
 In any case, there is continuous communication between them.
 Admins are ultimately responsible for the timely and consistent delivery of the high quality product (translations).
 Only one of the admins has access to merge changes to the software and update translations for each new release.
 They should have both a high level and a detailed view of the project.

-### Coordinators
+#### Coordinators
-A coordinator oversees activities in a specific language.

-### Priviledges
-A coordinator has access to the following features in their specific language:
+A coordinator oversees activities in a specific language and has access to the following features in their specific language:
 - Accept/deny join requests and invite translators.
 - Assign some translators as reviewers.
 - Start a team discussion.
 - Review translations.
 - Submit translations.

-### Responsibilities
 A coordinator is responsible for ensuring the quality, consistency and timeliness of translations in their language.
 Coordinators actively participate in the Bisq DAO by voting up or down proposals by the translators in their team.
 In addition, a coordinator is available to guide new translators, help resolve Transifex issues in their language, and explore opportunities to expand Bisq in their region.
 Any coordinator who has contributed on a regular basis can become an admin once the position is open.